IntentSoftware/docs/articles/getting-started/get-the-application/get-the-application.md

+---
+uid: getting-started/get-the-application
+---

 # Get the application

 ## Install Intent Architect
-The latest version of Intent Architect can be downloaded for either Windows or iOS from the website [HERE](https://intentarchitect.com/#/downloads).
+The latest version of Intent Architect can be downloaded for either Windows or iOS from the website **[HERE](https://intentarchitect.com/#/downloads)**.

 Once downloaded, execute the installation file.